Generating spin polarization from vorticity through nonlocal collisions

-In the nonrelativistic case, this direction was pursued in a seminal paper~\cite{hess1971kinetic}, where it was already pointed out that a local collision term in the Boltzmann equation will not be able to describe polarization through rotation.
+In the nonrelativistic case, this direction was pursued in a seminal paper~\cite{hess1966kinetic}, where it was already pointed out that a local collision term in the Boltzmann equation will not be able to describe polarization through rotation.
 Only if one accounts for the nonlocality of the microscopic collision process, orbital angular momentum can be converted into spin.
-Unfortunately, no explicit expression for a nonlocal collision term was derived in Ref.~\cite{hess1971kinetic} and terms to effectively mimic such spin dynamics were introduced only phenomenologically into hydrodynamics.
+A nonrelativistic nonlocal collision term was derived in Ref.\ \cite{hess1967verallgemeinerte} and for spinless particles, e.g., in Refs.~\cite{Morawetz:2017blm,Morawetz:2018shf,Morawetz:2000hr}.
 In Ref.~\cite{Zhang:2019xya}, a microscopic model based on collisions of partons as wave packets was proposed to link the spin polarization to the vorticity, but without considering spin equilibration.
 A first attempt to systematically incorporate nonlocal collisions in a kinetic framework based on quantum field theory was recently made in Ref.~\cite{Yang:2020hri}, however, without giving an explicit expression for the nonlocal collision term.
-Thus, both in the nonrelativistic as well as the relativistic cases, a systematic, explicit derivation of such a term and a discussion of its impact on relativistic spin hydrodynamics are still missing.
-The aim of this letter is to fill this gap.
+The aim of this letter is to present the main steps of a systematic, explicit derivation of such a term, and a discussion of its impact on spin hydrodynamics.
+For details of the calculation we refer to Ref.~\cite{Weickgenannt:2021cuo}.